If you’re a young Sue Hampton reader, or an adult short of time, here’s a quick introduction to me and my work.

-I’m the author of more than twenty titles now, for all ages and across most genres.
-That’s only been possible because I have five publishers (if you count ARIA, an e-book and audio-book for grown-ups with Create).
+I’m the author of more than thirty titles now, for all ages and across most genres.
+That’s only been possible because I have six publishers (if you count ARIA, an e-book and audio-book for grown-ups with Create).
 Like many authors writing (mainly) for young readers, I used to teach.
 Now I love visiting schools of all kinds, as an author – and the irrefutable, living proof of the power of stories.
 I’m also an Ambassador for Alopecia UK, a role dear to my heart as this is a fantastic small charity doing great work to support people of all ages with an odd and challenging condition.

 It’s not easy to make a living as an author in a book world that can be cruel and is certainly ruled by the bottom line.
 In an hour’s audience a few years ago with the Children’s Fiction Editor at the biggest publisher in the country I was told, in the end, that my range was very impressive but they “wouldn’t know how to brand me.”
 I don’t, of course, want to be branded.
 I write in different styles exploring different kinds of story – dark and light, funny and very serious, historical and futuristic as well as contemporary – because that’s fun, and exciting.
 I’d hate to be limited to the same genre or audience or even keep revisiting the same characters.
 Teachers often remark on my breadth and speak of visits by authors whose narrowness excluded many children or limited the learning experience.
 I like to think I have stories for everyone, I’m doing what I love and of course I’m learning all the time.
+So my collection of short stories, RAVELLED, published in autumn of 2016, was a new challenge and one I found very rewarding.

 When I was a primary school teacher I was often frustrated by children’s fiction because when I looked for an example of a particular kind of complex sentence in the books in my classroom collection, I couldn’t find one.
 I had to write my own.
 I now understand that publishers looking for big sales demand accessibility and that in many cases editors will have stripped back an author’s style for simplicity.
 In the early days my writing was dismissed as too literary and I rebelled, refusing to dumb down, but now I can adapt to different audiences, and I’ve learned that if I write about a gorilla carrying younger friends under his arms like baguettes, some readers won’t know what I mean even if they can read the word.
 In TRACES there’s a sentence that’s 52 words long, and it has its own flow and feel; it works and I love it!
 HEADCASES is made up of punchy sentences, many of them simple but vivid, because the story is cartoon-like.
 One of my greatest joys as a writer is imagery, which can be knockabout, lyrical or dark, and which should always lift the reader, ideally offering a surprise because it feels new.
 It can make a funny story wilder and more exuberant but it can also add depth in a real-world novel where it carries emotion.
 Teachers sometimes say a book like THE LINCOLN IMP delivers as a model for presenting a character and setting.
 That wasn’t conscious but is inevitable.
 My objective, however, is to write as well as possible, showing what language can do and creating characters that feel real.